The following training materials and other resources may serve to facilitate and encourage research by students, faculty and staff.

 The following videos are provided by the National Center for Deaf Health Research (NCDHR)

-Select the presentation format (Shockwave Flash, Acrobat PDF, Open Document Text, or PowerPoint) by clicking the corresponding bullet.
+Select presentation format by clicking the corresponding bullet:

 |Title / Author||Flash||PDF||ODP||PPT|